ustream/api-docs/_posts/ios/1.5/README.md

 #### Add new build phase

 Since Apple does not strip the Simulator slice from embedded frameworks, we have to do it before submitting the application.
 This step is implemented in the sample application as the final Build Phase: _Strip embedded frameworks_.
 Please add a similar build step to your application, using the script invoked from the reference solution: `strip-dynamic-frameworks.sh`.
-It's a simple shell script which extracts the valid architectures from the FAT binary in the Ustream Player SDK.
+It's a simple shell script which extracts the valid architectures from the FAT binary in the IBM Video Streaming Player SDK.

 Copy the `strip-dynamic-frameworks.sh` file into your project's source folder.
 Add a new Run Script Phase in your target's Build Phases.
 This new build phase should come after the Embed Frameworks phase.
 Copy the following to the shell text area:
 `"${SRCROOT}/strip-dynamic-frameworks.sh"`

 ### Step 6: Register your app at Ustream

-The SDK requires the use of a Ustream Player SDK key, which is validated whenever the SDK communicates with Ustream streaming servers.
+The SDK requires the use of a IBM Video Streaming Player SDK key, which is validated whenever the SDK communicates with IBM Video Streaming streaming servers.
 The sample application contains a sample SDK key which you can use for testing.
 The sample SDK key can only be used to play content on the test channel(s) also used in the sample app.